nus-cs2103-AY1920S1/duke/docs/README.md

 ### 7. **Search by keywords**

 Searches for tasks which contain matching keywords; searches are not case-sensitive.
+Multiple keywords can be searched in a go, as long as a task has descriptions matching any keyword provided, it will be shown.

 ### 8. **View statistics and insights**